TourBySpot

 Royal Crypt

-Explore the Royal Crypt in St. Vitus Cathedral, Prague, Czech Republic.
-Discover the final resting place of Bohemian kings and Holy Roman Emperors, steeped in history.
+Explore the Royal Crypt within St. Vitus Cathedral in Prague, Czech Republic, the final resting place of Bohemian kings and queens.
+Discover centuries of royal history.

 Overview